deajan/pmOCR/README.md

 # pmOCR (poor man's OCR service)

-A wrapper script for ABBYY CLI OCR 11 FOR LINUX based on Finereader Engine 11 optical character recognition (www.ocr4linux.com) or other OCR tools.
+A wrapper script for ABBYY CLI OCR 11 FOR LINUX based on Finereader Engine 11 optical character recognition (www.ocr4linux.com) or tesseract 3.
 Conversions support tiff/jpg/png/pdf/bmp to PDF, Word, Excel or CSV (actually any other format that your OCR engine can handle).
 This wrapper can work both in batch and service mode.
 In batch mode, it will be used as commandline tool for processing multiple files at once, being able to output one or more formats.